Handmade Working Knives

 You will find on each of my main knife listings pages, and on the Knife Gallery page, links to PDF versions of downloadable/printable catalogs of the knives from that page.

-I now have a Sheath Gallery page where you can see and read about the wide variety of custom leather knife sheaths that I make.
+I also have a Sheath Gallery page where you can see and read about the wide variety of custom leather knife sheaths that I make.

 You should also have a look at my Knife Gallery page, where you will find some of my exciting new full tang and narrow tang knives, some of which are available for immediate purchase.